Victoria’s bushfire season is far from over. The Victorian Government is committed to supporting local communities

 Payments to families

 Immediate payments of $50,000 will be made to each of the families of people who have tragically died during Victoria’s recent bushfires.

 Funding of up to $4 million will support residents in bushfire-affected areas who have experienced loss of, or damage to, their primary residence.

-These payments will be available through the Gippsland Emergency Relief Fund and The Salvation Army and three Aboriginal Community Controlled Organisations.
+These payments will be available through the Gippsland Emergency Relief Fund, The Salvation Army and three Aboriginal Community Controlled Organisations.